tronprotocol/documentation/TRON_Protocol/Token_Creation_EN.md

 # Token Creation

-## The following steps serve as an introduction on how to create, send and receive toke.。
+## The following steps serve as an introduction on how to create, send and receive tokens.

-### Step
+### Steps

 1，A registered account is required in TRON blockchain explorer.
 In order to use TRON blockchain explorer, you will need to register an account, please visit our website:

    https://trxscan.org/#/login

-   Direct visit to Tron blockchain explorer and the Web wallet can be made through
+   Direct visit to Tron blockchain explorer and the Web wallet can be made through the link above.

 2，Tick off the follow three items, then click the button “Create Account”.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/create_account.png)

 3，A certain sum of TRX is required in your new account.
-10000 TRX for testing will be sent to your testing acoount.
+100,0000 TRX for testing will be sent to your testing acoount.
 Please click the button "Request TRX for testing".

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/request_for_testing.png)